Akshmit11/nextjs-chatgpt/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## .env.local
+Make sure to add OpenAI API key for this project to work.
+Just go to https://platform.openai.com/docs/overview for more information

 ## Learn More

 To learn more about Next.js, take a look at the following resources: